“Harness innovation to tackle fuel poverty challenge”

 - However, the proportion of households in England in fuel poverty is estimated to have increased by 0.1% from 2015, with 11% of households in England recognised as being in fuel poverty.

-“Our Fair Futures project, run by fuel poverty expert Dr Rose Chard, is taking practical steps to tackling to problem.
+“Our Fair Futures project, run by fuel poverty expert Dr Rose Chard, is taking practical steps to tackle the problem.

-Its available free for organisations to use: https://letsbetafuelpoverty.org/.
+It’s available free for organisations to use: Lets Beta Fuel Poverty

 “There is no doubt of the huge potential for innovation and collaboration in improving the lives of those in fuel poverty and we welcome the opportunity to discuss our recommendations in more detail with the Committee.”